JacekRoszak/PizzaHouseManager/README.md

 # README

 PizzahouseManager is an application for managing a network of pizzahouses and it's menus.
 It's writen in Ruby ('2.7.1') on Rails.
-I've used Devise gem for Users and Cancancan gem for loading and authorization of resource.
+I've used Devise gem for Users.
 I use Slim for making the code easier to read.

 There is an example data prepare in db/seeds.rb which you can use.
 `$ rake db:seed`